-Optical photons undergo strong scattering when propagating beyond one mm deep inside biological tissue.
+Optical photons undergo strong scattering when propagating beyond 1-mm deep inside biological tissue.
 Finding the origin of these diffused optical wavefronts is a challenging task.
-Breaking through the optical diffusion limit, photoacoustic imaging (PAI) provides high-resolution and label-free images of human vasculature with high-contrast due to optical absorption of hemoglobin.
-In real time PAI, an ultrasound transducer array detects photoacoustic (PA) signals, and B-mode images are formed via delay-and-sum or frequency domain beamforming.
-Fundamentally, the strength of a PA signal is proportional to the local optical fluence, which decreases with increasing depth due to depth-dependent optical attenuation.
-This limits the visibility of deep tissue vasculature or other light absorbing photoacoustic targets.
-To address this practical challenge, an encoder-decoder convolutional neural network architecture was constructed with custom modules, and trained to identify the origin of photoacoustic wavefronts inside an optically scattering deep-tissue medium.
-A comprehensive ablation study provides strong evidence that each module improves localization accuracy.
-The network was trained on model-based simulated photoacoustic signals produced by 16,240 blood vessel targets subjected to both optical scattering and Gaussian noise.
-Test results on 4,600 simulated and five experimental PA signals collected under various scattering conditions show the network can localize the targets with a mean error less than 30 μm (standard deviation 20.9 μm) for the targets below 40 mm imaging depth, and 1.06 mm (standard deviation 2.68 mm) for targets at a depth between 40 mm and 60 mm.
-The proposed work has broad applications such as diffused optical wavefront shaping, circulating melanoma cell detection, and in real time vascular surgeries (e.g., deep vein thrombosis).
+Breaking through the optical diffusion limit, photoacoustic (PA) imaging (PAI) provides high-resolution and label-free images of human vasculature with high contrast due to the optical absorption of hemoglobin.
+In real-time PAI, an ultrasound transducer array detects PA signals, and B-mode images are formed by delay-and-sum or frequency-domain beamforming.
+Fundamentally, the strength of a PA signal is proportional to the local optical fluence, which decreases with the increasing depth due to depth-dependent optical attenuation.
+This limits the visibility of deep-tissue vasculature or other light-absorbing PA targets.
+To address this practical challenge, an encoder-decoder convolutional neural network architecture was constructed with custom modules and trained to identify the origin of the PA wavefronts inside an optically scattering deep-tissue medium.
+A comprehensive ablation study provides strong evidence that each module improves the localization accuracy.
+The network was trained on model-based simulated PA signals produced by 16 240 blood-vessel targets subjected to both optical scattering and Gaussian noise.
+Test results on 4600 simulated and five experimental PA signals collected under various scattering conditions show that the network can localize the targets with a mean error less than 30 microns (standard deviation 20.9 microns) for targets below 40-mm imaging depth and 1.06 mm (standard deviation 2.68 mm) for targets at a depth between 40 and 60 mm.
+The proposed work has broad applications such as diffused optical wavefront shaping, circulating melanoma cell detection, and real-time vascular surgeries (e.g., deep-vein thrombosis).

 |Original language||English (US)|